giofontana/cheatsheet/OCP/CNV/Network/ovs-bond-balance-slb/README.md

+1. Install the cluster with Assisted Installer as usual, but enable the option “Include custom manifests” and “Static network configuration”.
+2. Use the network static configuration, setting NIC 1 only to have an IP and disabling IPV4 and IPV6 on NIC 2.
+Additionally, make sure to appropriately rename the interfaces (eno1, eno2).
+Use [net-init-conf](dhcp/net-init-conf.yml) or [net-init-conf](static/net-init-conf.yml)
+3. Proceed with the installation as usual.
+At the `Custom manifests` step, create the following manifests.
+Use openshift as the folder.

-1. Run the following command to generate machine config files:
+3.1.
+Run the following command to generate 10-br-ex-master-mc.yml and 10-br-ex-worker-mc.yml machine config files:

-DHCP:
+**DHCP:**

 ```
 CLUSTER=$(cat dhcp/cluster.yml | base64 -w0)